 In addition to the insights into soil carbon turnover, the observed 14C signatures of GDGTs in the two soil profiles carry implications for their application as proxies of environmental conditions and as tracers of soil carbon input to aquatic environments.
-The putative application of brGDGTs as soil tracers has been undermined by the growing evidence pointing towards in-situ production as a major source of brGDGTs in aquatic environments (e.g., De Jonge et al., 2014b; Sinninghe Damsté, 2016; Miller et al., 2018; Guo et al., 2020).
-Nevertheless, prior analyses of branched GDGTs in sedimentary archives have revealed older GDGT ages than depositional ages (Smittenberg et al., 2005; Birkholz et al., 2013), consistent with a contribution of aged brGDGTs that were subjected to protracted storage in and mobilization from deeper mineral soils.
+Several studies have shown that soils comprise a significant, and often the dominant, component of terrestrial organic carbon exported in the suspended load of rivers to lake and ocean sediments (e.g., Tao et al., 2015; Vonk et al., 2019; Hein et al., 2020).
+Prior analyses of branched GDGTs in sedimentary archives have revealed older GDGT ages than depositional ages (Smittenberg et al., 2005; Birkholz et al., 2013) that may reflect intermittent storage during transport or export of deeper mineral soil carbon suggesting a lag between production and deposition.
+Our findings suggest that this may be a consequence of protracted storage in and mobilization from deeper mineral soils.
+This reinforces the value of brGDGTs as tracers of soil carbon, but implies that much of the signal may be sourced from deeper soil layers, with corresponding GDGT proxy signals reflecting environmental conditions at the time that they were microbially produced.

-5 Conclusions
+325 5 Conclusions